Site Search

 Power down sequence

-Recently, the number of power supplies mounted on a board is increasing, and there are cases where rush current flows if the sequence at the time of shutdown is not carefully considered, so it is important to pay close attention to the shutdown sequence as well.
+The specifications for the startup sequence are well known.
+However, the shutdown sequence has not received much attention until now.
+Recently, the number of power supplies mounted on a circuit board has increased, and if the shutdown sequence is not carefully considered, it can lead to a rush current flow.
+Therefore, it is important to pay close attention to the shutdown sequence as well.

 Article header library 128077 pic02 1